Generative Security Application Engineering

 Labs and notebook

 Lab assignments will be given each class covering the course material.
-You will perform each one, while maintaining a lab notebook in a Google Doc that documents your progress via screenshots with your OdinID in them.
-The notebook should also include answers to any questions in the labs.
+You will perform each one, while maintaining a lab notebook in a Google Doc that documents your progress.
+The notebook should also include responses to prompts that are in bold in the labs.
+When screenshots are requested, they must include your OdinID within them.
 Notebooks should be exported as a PDF file and include a table of contents generated by Google Docs.
 Submission will be done via adding, committing and pushing the file to your private git repository.
 Use the following naming convention to submit your notebooks.

 The notebook will be graded based upon the following rubric: